greyscaled/markdownlint-rule-title-case-style/README.md

 # `markdownlint-rule-title-case-style`

 Enforces case style in titles.

-Presently, the rule can:
+## Features

 - enforce title or sentence case
 - ignore specified words
 - ignore leading lists (example: `### 1.
 Some heading`)
 - ignore ending punctuation and commas

 This tool is in an early stage.
 Bug reports and feature requests are encouraged.
 For more information see [CONTRIBUTING].

 ## Usage